Skip to content

 TL;DR — Key Takeaways

-• Quality of hire is a vital hiring metric that reflects the value a new employee brings to an organization.
+• Quality of hire is a vital hiring metric that reflects a new employee’s value to the organization.

-• Measuring and improving quality of hire can help hiring teams avoid the high costs of a bad hire, attract top talent in a competitive market, and help boost employee engagement and productivity.
+• Measuring and improving QOH helps hiring teams avoid the costs of a bad hire, attract top talent in a competitive market, and boost employee engagement and productivity.

-• There’s no one-size-fits-all way to measure quality of hire.
-Instead, you’ll want to see which recruiting metrics are most important to your team or organization and learn to prioritize those as part of improving the quality of your hires.
+• There’s no easy way to measure quality of hire.
+Instead, consider which recruiting metrics are most important to your team or organization and prioritize those to improve new hire success.

-• Relying on a data-driven hiring process, gathering candidate feedback, and implementing a skills-based hiring process are all simple ways to improve quality of hire.
+• Relying on a data-driven hiring process, gathering candidate feedback, and implementing a skills-based hiring process are all simple ways to improve your quality of hire metric.

 What is quality of hire?